tarwn/lessthandot-hugo/blogs/content/posts/2008-11-28-intranet-site-for-reporting-services-rep.md

 ```
 When the reporting server and web server are on different machines, Kerberos authenication protocol is required to pass the user credentails from web server to reporting server.

-That’s about it.
+That's about it.
 Creating a repository of reports is pretty straighforward using Reporting Services web service.
-I hope you’ll find this example useful.
+I hope you'll find this example useful.